razor-network/docs-v2/docs/delegation/delegate.md

 ## Metamask Setup {#metamask-setup}

 1. Click on `Connect Wallet` on the official Razor Network client <https://razorscan.io/>.
-2. Switch to the Skale Testnet Network and connect Metamask wallet.
+2. Switch to the Razor Schain Network and connect Metamask wallet.
 3. Click on the `+` icon to add the RAZOR contract address.
 4. Alternatively, contract addresses and network details can be found [here](/docs/mainnet/deployment-details) if you would like to verify the addresses manually.